 Edibles in the legal market are wildly popular because they are simple and convenient, however, they can also be very expensive.
 Learning how to make these simple and delicious treats can save you a ton!

-Before you get started, you’ll need to follow Corinne’s recipe for making cannabis-infused coconut oil, as this is your base ingredient.
+Before you get started, you’ll need to follow the recipe for making cannabis-infused coconut oil, as this is your base ingredient.

 Caramels are a versatile candy of which a whole host of flavors will work to enhance your recipe, so don’t be afraid to experiment.
-In Corinne’s recipe, she mentions using cacao to mimic the classic tootsie roll.
+Try cacao to mimic the classic tootsie roll.
 I have also used 2 oz. of chopped dark chocolate melted in with the mixture for a rich, delicious twist.
-Orange, honey, and maple are among other flavors which could be easily blended into your caramel recipes.
+Orange, honey, and maple are among other flavors that could be easily blended into your caramel recipes.

 Salted Coconut Caramels